Imper1um/ID.WeatherScreen/README.md

 CHATGPT_KEY           # Your OpenAI API key – used for automated classification of weather background images LOCATION              # Location string (e.g., "Orlando, FL") WEATHER_STATION       # Specific station ID (e.g., "KFLORLAN65")
-ENABLE_TRACE=No       # Set to "Yes" to enable trace-level logging LOGGING_LEVEL=INFO    # Logging level: DEBUG, INFO, WARNING, etc.
+ENABLE_TRACE          # Set to "Yes" to enable trace-level logging ENABLE_IMAGETAGS      # Set to "Yes" to display image tags on the screen.
+This is so you can figure out if you're missing an image type.
+LOGGING_LEVEL=INFO    # Logging level: DEBUG, INFO, WARNING, etc.
 ```